 There are conflicting accounts of what happened next.
 According to Hamilton’s “second”—his assistant and witness in the duel—Hamilton decided the duel was morally wrong and deliberately fired into the air.
 Burr’s second claimed that Hamilton fired at Burr and missed.
 What happened next is agreed upon: Burr shot Hamilton in the stomach, and the bullet lodged next to his spine.
 Hamilton was taken back to New York, and he died the next afternoon.

 Few affairs of honor actually resulted in deaths, and the nation was outraged by the killing of a man as eminent as Alexander Hamilton.
-Charged with murder in New York and New Jersey, Burr, still vice president, returned to Washington, D.C., where he finished his term immune from prosecution.
+Charged with murder, Burr, still vice president, returned to Washington, D.C., where he finished his term immune from prosecution.

 In 1805, Burr, thoroughly discredited, concocted a plot with James Wilkinson, commander of the U.S. Army, to seize the Louisiana Territory and establish an independent empire, which Burr, presumably, would lead.
 He contacted the British government and unsuccessfully pleaded for assistance in the scheme.
 Later, when border trouble with Spanish Mexico heated up, Burr and Wilkinson conspired to seize territory in Spanish America for the same purpose.